YiJohnZhang/https-github.com-YiJohnZhang-sb_capstone_project_02_videoshare/README.md

 # ShortCollabs
-*The purpose of this project is to be a **prototype content-sharing web application** that focuses on a "Contracts" feature that encourages content creators to collaborate with another by allowing a pre-agreement of monetization distribution allowing the content algorithm to solely focus on featuring a piece of content and ignore considerations to non-randomly select a user's profile.
-The intention of this feature is to encourage collaboration between creatives that are not necessarily at the same popularity and potentially allow fans entry onto the platform.*
+*The purpose of this project is to be a **prototype content-sharing web application** that focuses on a "Contracts" feature integrated into a `Content` model intended to encourage content creators to collaborate with another by **creating the option** to choose a pre-agreed monetization monetization model where content monetization is calculated by the pre-agreed proportion of a piece of content's **aggregate engagement** and therefore allowing the content algorithm to solely focus on featuring a piece of content and ignore considerations of which user's profile was selected to show that content. **The intention of this feature** is to encourage collaboration between creatives that are not necessarily at the same popularity and potentially allow fans to literally engage with content creators on the platform, increasing user engagement through either more rich and unique content because of more involved individuals AND literally engaging with fans.*

 **Live Link, as of 2023-01-19**: []() (`todo:inserlink`)
 **NOTE**: This project is hosted on the **free-tier plan** on **[surge.sh](https://surge.sh/)**, a frontend hosting service; from experience, projects hosted on the free-tier has unreliable performance compared to being hosted locally. **Consider [downloading and building this project locally](`todo`:GITHUBlinkforRUNNINGandTESTINGinstructions)**: the default backend port is `:3000` and the default frontend port `:3001`.